-You are advised to create a 'course folder'.
+We ask you you to create a 'course folder'.
 You may prefer this to be a hard-back notebook which you write in, but it is probably better for this to be a set of sheets punched and held in a ring- or other binder.
 By using section dividers you can then keep material in order for each of the ten units and add to it whenever you wish.